shannonasmith/HP-Omen-PC-Troubleshooting/README.md

 1. A Windows/HP firmware update modified elements of the boot environment.
 2. Secure Boot detected that the resulting boot component signature no longer matched the expected trusted state.
 3. The TPM detected that the platform's boot measurements had changed.
+4. Specifically, **PCR 7 no longer matched the value recorded when BitLocker was sealed.**
-4. The TPM therefore refused the automatic BitLocker key request.
+5. The TPM therefore refused the automatic BitLocker key request.
-5. BitLocker correctly entered recovery mode as a security fail-safe.
+6. BitLocker correctly entered recovery mode as a security fail-safe.
-6. Once the configuration was restored and recovery completed, BitLocker successfully resealed itself against the new trusted measurements.
+7. Once the configuration was restored and recovery completed, BitLocker successfully resealed itself against the new trusted measurements.

 There was also a complicating factor during the same general recovery period involving a **display signal/reconfiguration issue**.